pelias/leaflet-plugin/README.md

 Leaflet geocoder plugin
 ========================

-A plugin that adds the ability to search (geocode) a Leaflet-powered map using the [Pelias Geocoder API](https://github.com/pelias/api).
+A plugin that adds the ability to search (geocode) a Leaflet-powered map using [Mapzen Search](https://mapzen.com/projects/search) or your own hosted version of the [Pelias Geocoder API](https://github.com/pelias/api).

 ## Requirements